 City-by-City Cost Comparison

-These rates reflect 2026 fee schedules across major Bay Area jurisdictions:
+These figures reflect publicly available 2025–2026 municipal fee schedules and development fee tables across major Bay Area jurisdictions.

 Key Factors That Affect Building Permit Costs